mrsoltys/GEEN1400/nRF24/README.md

 For the examples in this GitHub Repo, I'll be using this hookup schematic:
 <img src="https://raw.githubusercontent.com/mrsoltys/GEEN1400/master/nRF24/radioHookup.png" width="400">

 The only important note here is [some hookup guides](https://www.mysensors.org/build/connect_radio) suggest using a 4.7µF to 47µF decoupling capacitor accorss power and ground.
 This doesn't hurt, and seems to be a best pratice that could save you a headache down the line.
+Connect the + to 3.3v and the - to GND.

+## Examples
+Right now I have one example, a simple sketch for transmitting which contains a [button](https://github.com/mrsoltys/GEEN1400/tree/master/Buttons) connected to the transmitter device and an LED on the reciever device.
+Pushing the button on the transmitter device sends a 1, which signals the LED to turn on.
+Releasing the button sends a 0, which signals the LED to turn off.

+## Power savings
+In my examples, the power level is set to $RF24_PA_MAX$.
+I've heard of others having trouble with $RF24_PA_MIN$... although the 4.7µF decoupling capacitor might alleviate these problems.
+In the library, there are 4 power levels you can choose from:

+ * $RF24_PA_MIN$
+ * $RF24_PA_LOW$
+ * $RF24_PA_HIGH$
+ * $RF24_PA_MAX$

+ My philosophy: _Go big or go home_.
+If you really want to save power, I'd recommend using the $radio.powerDown();$ and $radio.powerUp();$ functions defined in the library